A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines

 \textbf{Results and Discussion.} When the shapes of the stimuli are aligned, all models were highly shape biased across all stimulus sizes, although they were relatively more shape biased for smaller stimuli (Figure~\ref{fig:align}, top left).
 When the shapes were 20\% of their original size, all models demonstrated a shape bias between 90\% and 100\% percent; for the largest stimuli, shape bias for the models ranged between 60\% and 100\%, with the ImageNet-trained ResNet-50 demonstrating the most significant decrease in shape bias.
-It is likely that shape bias decreased for larger shapes because a greater surface area allowed for a larger, more detailed patch of texture to be visible, thereby increasing the salience of the texture information.
-When the shapes were randomly positioned in the image and no longer overlap in the shape unaligned condition, the models displayed more variation in their degree of shape bias but were still above the chance level of shape bias for all stimulus sizes (Figure~\ref{fig:align}, top right).
+One possibility for this decrease is that shape bias decreased for larger shapes because a greater surface area allowed for a larger, more detailed patch of texture to be visible, thereby increasing the salience of the texture information.
+Another possibility is that the receptive field size or patch size in different models is smaller relative to the larger size conditions.
+When the shapes were randomly positioned in the image and no longer overlap in the shape unaligned condition, the models displayed more variation in their degree of shape bias but were still above the chance level for all stimulus sizes (Figure~\ref{fig:align}, top right).